 The L-1 visa allows multinational companies to transfer managers, executives (L-1A), or specialized knowledge workers (L-1B) to a U.S. office.
 Whether you are establishing a "New Office" or transferring personnel to an existing U.S. subsidiary, understanding the total L-1 visa costs is essential for corporate financial planning.
+For more general information on how to qualify, read our L-1 Visa Guide.

-Varies by filing type and employer profile Non-refundable
+Varies by filing type and employer profile.
+Non-refundable.

-depends on the Form I-129 filing fee, employer size, fraud fee applicability, asylum program fee, and any additional Public Law fee.
+Depends on the Form I-129 filing fee, employer size, fraud fee applicability, asylum program fee, and any additional Public Law fee.

 Asylum Program Fee